lukassnoek/lukassnoek/README.md

 ### Hi!

 I’m Lukas, a data scientist interested in time series analysis, machine learning, and bias/fairness.
-Before, I was a post-doctoral researcher at the University of Glasgow doing research on (artificial and human) face perception and a PhD student at the University of Amsterdam.
+Before (2021-2023), I was a post-doctoral researcher at the University of Glasgow doing research on (artificial and human) face perception and (2015-2021) a PhD student at the University of Amsterdam.

 ## :package: Software packages